 Pros and Cons of Surgical Treatment of Spinal Stenosis.

 The decision to have surgery is never easy.
 Given a choice, we would all rather avoid it.
 There are many fears and doubts around surgery, many of which are based on misconceptions or horror stories heard from a friend of a friend or on TV.
 The fact is that surgery is often the only thing that can actually heal the patient fully.
 Unfortunately, it happens that people refuse to undergo a procedure due to misinformation or lack of knowledge, which of course results in their condition getting worse, making it unable for them to have normal lives.
 Is there a reason to fear surgery?
 What should we base this important decision on?
 In this article, we hope to help you make the right choice by listing the pros and cons of back surgery.
-Before deciding anything, make sure to consult our Spine surgeon in Palm Beach County, Dr. Matthew Hepler.
+Before deciding anything, make sure to consult our Spine surgeon in Delray Beach, Dr. Matthew Hepler.
 Your doctor will be able to address any doubts or questions you may have.

 Surgical treatment of spinal stenosis involves the removal of the stenotic lesion; this usually includes removing a portion of lamina (the roof of the spinal canal), the facet joints (the upper corner of the canal), and disc herniations or bone spurs (usually along the floor and bottom corners of the canal) at each stenotic level.
 Here you will find more information about Spinal stenosis treatment in Fort Lauderdale.